Mississippi HVAC License: Everything to Know - Housecall Pro

 How much does it cost to get an HVAC license in Mississippi?

-You also will need liability insurance to cover any potential issues when working on jobs.
+You also will need liability insurance to cover any potential issues when working on jobs and provide a certificate of insurance evidencing current minimum coverage of $300,000 per occurrence and $600,000 aggregate.
 Fees range from $100 to $300.
-Finally, you need to submit proof that you have a net worth of at least $20,000.
+Finally, you need to submit proof that you have a net worth of at least $20,000 ($50,000 for major classification licensure).
 You do not have to pay this amount, but you will need to save it up in the months leading up to your license.

 How to get an HVAC license in Mississippi